Martin and his wife have lived in the Crowthorne area for 46 years.

 Having retired in 2017, he joined COATS as a trustee in 2019 after being a volunteer bus driver for six months and is now the Treasurer.

-He is married to Jane, has one son, is a keen golfer and is studying for a degree in Maths and Physics.
+He is married to Jane, has one son, and is a keen golfer

 Chris and his wife Sue have lived in Crowthorne for over 25 years having moved from Bristol with their two daughters in 1994.
 He graduated from Bristol University with a degree in Economics and Finance then qualified as a Chartered Accountant.
 Chris then worked in the Printing industry for 17 years before moving into Management Consulting with KPMG where he had clients in several countries in Europe, India and the USA.
 Chris retired in 2020 and now enjoys spending more time with his family, golf, gardening, fishing and travelling.